-ICOs as a method of funding for blockchain or cryptocurrency-related projects, where token issuers offer tokens in return for funds, were generally less popular in 2019 relative to the two years prior.
+ICOs as a method of funding for blockchain or cryptocurrency-related projects, where token issuers offer tokens in return for funds, were generally less popular in 2020 particularly given the broader market uncertainty arising as a result of the COVID-19 pandemic.

 In May 2019, ASIC updated its INFO 225 Initial coin offerings guidance on the potential application of the Corporations Act 2001 (Cth) (Corporations Act) to ICOs.
 Entities should note that the Corporations Act may apply regardless of whether the ICO was created and offered from Australia or overseas.